xR3b0rn/dbcppp/README.md

 ```
 ### Similar projects
-  * [Vector_DBC](https://bitbucket.org/tobylorenz/vector_dbc/src/master/) Does basically the same, but uses bison instead of boost::spirit as grammar parser and a slower decode method of signals
+  * [Vector_DBC](https://bitbucket.org/tobylorenz/vector_dbc/src/master/) Does basically the same, but uses bison instead of boost::spirit as grammar parser and a slower method of signal decoding (at the moment)
   * [CAN BUS tools in Python 3 (cantools)](https://github.com/eerimoq/cantools)